 Kickoff Meeting (First Week of the Semester or Earlier)

-The Assistant Director will meet individually with each course author prior to the start of the semester.
+The Director will meet individually with each course author prior to the start of the semester.
 The purpose of this meeting is to discuss the following:

 - Overview of instructional design theory, learning theory and best practices for online courses